probr/probr-core/README.md

 ## Architecture

 The architecture consists of Probr Core (this repo) and independent service packs containing probes for specific services.
-We have built a number of service packs, but you can also build your own using the [Probr SDK](https://github.com/probr/probr-sdk).
-We have a developer guide and boiler plate code here (to be done).
+We have built a number of service packs, but you can also build your own using the [Probr SDK](https://github.com/probr/probr-sdk) and following the [boiler plate code](https://github.com/probr/probr-pack-wireframe).

 ## Available Service Packs